guardtime/ksie-java/README.md

 without the need to trust any system.
 There are many applications for KSI, a classical example is signing of any type of logs - system logs, financial transactions, call records, etc. For more, see https://guardtime.com

-KSI Envelope is designed to contain data, meta-data and KSI signatures.
+KSI Envelope (KSIE) is designed to contain data, meta-data and KSI signatures.
 The signed data may be detached from the envelope or attached to the envelope itself.
 The KSI Envelope supports two kinds of custom meta-data: meta-data that can be removed and meta-data that can not be removed from it without affecting the verification result.